kartik2309/RLPack/docs/models/in_built/mlp.md

 # Multi-Layered Perceptron

 RLPack implements the MLP model for model-based learning.
-MLP models are implemented in `rlpack.models.mlp.py` as `Mlp`.
+MLP model is implemented in `rlpack.models.mlp.py` as `Mlp`.

 #### model_name: "mlp"